discord-bio/dbiowrap/README.md

 # dbiowrap
-A wrapper for the discord.bio REST API.
+A wrapper for the discord.bio REST and WebSocket API.

 [Documentation](https://jacherr.github.io/dbiowrap)